roseengineering/mqphd2/README.md

 1. mqclient is a simple command line program for communicating over the MQTT command topic.

-2. The other is called mqblue, it lets you communicate over MQTT using bluetooth.
+2. The other is called mqblue.
+It lets you communicate over MQTT using bluetooth.
 It works with the Raspberry Pi and your phone.